 Multifunctional Robot Roadmap - Washington Tree Fruit Research

-The research, here, discusses the importance of the tree fruit industry in Washington State and the challenges it faces in terms of labor-related risks and increasing costs of production.
+This roadmap discusses the importance of the tree fruit industry in Washington State and the challenges it faces in terms of labor-related risks and increasing costs of production.
 It outlines the potential benefits of creating a multifunctional robot for harvest automation, crop load management, pruning, tree training, insect and disease scouting, and precision agriculture

 Consideration for Pests and Disease